aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to XLTM or Online App" h2="Export ODT to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include ODT to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, making it easy to create, manipulate, and convert documents in various formats.

+The process of converting ODT to XLTM is simple and straightforward.
+Firstly, you need to use Aspose.Words for .NET to export ODT to HTML.
+This component provides a wide range of features and capabilities, making it easy to create, manipulate, and convert documents in various formats.
+It also supports a variety of document formats, including ODT, DOC, DOCX, HTML, and more.

+Once you have exported the ODT file to HTML, you can use Aspose.Cells for .NET to convert the HTML file to XLTM.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities, making it easy to create, manipulate, and convert spreadsheets in various formats.
+It also supports a variety of spreadsheet formats, including XLTM, XLSX, XLS, CSV, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, you can easily include ODT to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, making it easy to create, manipulate, and convert documents and spreadsheets in various formats.
+With just two simple steps, you can easily convert ODT to XLTM and take advantage of the powerful features and capabilities of Aspose.Total for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}